 These policies provide coverage for common risks faced by EEG technicians.

 A business owner’s policy bundles commercial property and general liability insurance in one plan.
 A BOP is often the most cost-effective insurance policy for EEG technicians.

-This policy covers common EEG technologist risks, such as an allergic reaction to electrode gel.
+This policy covers common EEG technologist risks, such as patient slip-and-fall injuries.
 Save money by bundling it with property insurance in a business owner’s policy.

-This policy, also called malpractice insurance, covers legal expenses if a patient sues a technician for an error, such as failure to notice poor electrode contacts.
+This policy, also called malpractice insurance, covers legal expenses if a patient sues a technician for an error or accidental injury during an EEG.

 Most states require workers' comp for EEG practices that have employees.
 It also protects sole proprietors from work injury costs that health insurance might deny.